2010-2013 Kia Soul

 The Soul’s disassembled dash, ready for a new receiver (Crutchfield Research Photo)

 You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect your new radio without having to cut the factory wiring, and an adapter that connects the Kia antenna to your new radio.
-These installation parts are available at a deep discount with most Crutchfield stereo orders, along with our step-by-step MasterSheet™ instructions for your Soul.
+These installation parts are available at a deep discount with your Crutchfield stereo order, along with our step-by-step MasterSheet™ instructions for your Soul.

 The bad news?
 You'll lose your factory satellite radio capability if you replace the factory radio.
 If you want to keep enjoying SiriusXM programming, look for an aftermarket stereo that is satellite radio-ready.
 Thankfully, there are plenty to choose from.